 Docker is the most popular and open-source platform which can install and execute distributed applications for developers, testers, and system administrators.
 You can think of it as a lightweight container.
 It includes all the necessary libraries that your application needs to run.
 It is something like VM(Virtual Machine), but it is lightweight.
 It does not need to separate a physical machine’s resource into several pieces for different VM to use.
 It just runs in the physical machine and uses the entire physical resources of the machine.
 This can reduce resource cost’s idle time and make the management easier.

-- Light weight and easy to management.
+- Lightweight and easy to manage.

 - Quick startup and less resource cost.